PrettyCherub/prettycherub/README.md

 **Kins** ➺ Jem  (Jem) and Shining Glitter Cookie (Cookie Run Kingdom)

-**BYF** ➺ I am a prokisser (a term made by my friend @greenbeanx3)this means i am NOT A PROSHIPPER but I have friends who are.
-[Click here for more info]( https://www.tumblr.com/greenbeanx3/789524135791476736/prokisser-flag): | I also will not shut up about my interests, ESPECIALLY WWE OR JEM.
+**BYF** ➺ I am a prokisser (a term made by my friend @greenbeanx3) this means i am NOT A PROSHIPPER but I have friends who are.
+[Click here for more info]( https://www.tumblr.com/greenbeanx3/789524135791476736/prokisser-flag) | I also will not shut up about my interests, ESPECIALLY WWE OR JEM.

 <h3 strong div align="center">
-We are a system - only close people get system info, you'll most likely be talking with our host who fronts the most
+We are a system (Undergoing OSDD diagnosis) - only close people get system info, you'll most likely be talking with our host who fronts the most.
+Alter(s): who also play ponytown: @AngelicArcee
 </h3 div>